 Answer capsules: one topic, one answer

 Each article covers one task or one question.
 Not one feature.
 One task.
 "How to connect Stripe" is a valid article scope.
 "Payment integrations" is not.
 It is a topic cluster that should be broken into individual task articles.
-Each article opens with the direct answer in the first paragraph: what the user will accomplish and the key step to do it, in 40–60 words.
+Each article opens with the direct answer in the first paragraph: what the user will accomplish and the key step to do it, in 40 to 60 words.
 Steps follow.
 Context, caveats, and troubleshooting come after.
-This structure serves both customer self-service and AI retrieval simultaneously.
+This structure delivers precise answers in self-service and AI retrieval simultaneously.

 Consistent format across all articles